LuNeder/luana.dev.br/_posts/2025-09-20-KrissiaShape.md

 I've 3D modeled the weird shape my [physics 2 teacher](https://krissia-zawadzki.owlstown.net/) made on her class.

-The project files are available on [my GitHub](https://github.com/LuNeder/KrissiaShape).
+The project files (the OpenSCAD 'code') are available on [my GitHub](https://github.com/LuNeder/KrissiaShape).

 ![Rendered preview of the shape in OpenSCAD, it's a pyramid with a trapezoid-like shape glued to its right](/assets/KrissiaShape/shape.png)